 THIRD CALL FOR PAPERS

-The Societas Linguistica Europaea (SLE) and the University of Bucharest are pleased to announce the “53rd Annual Meeting of the Societas Linguistica Europaea (SLE 2020)”, to be held in Bucharest, 26–29 August 2020.
+The Societas Linguistica Europaea (SLE) and the National and Kapodistrian University of Athens are pleased to announce the “54th Annual Meeting of the Societas Linguistica Europaea (SLE 2021)”, to be held in Athens, 31 August – 3 September 2021.
+If the sanitary situation does not allow for a physical meeting, we will offer an online alternative to SLE 2021.

 SLE meetings provide a forum for high-quality linguistic research from all (sub)domains of linguistics.
 The upcoming edition of the SLE meeting will also host a round table of experts to discuss topics of special linguistic interest.